How to Inspect a Used Car

 Lights and lenses.
 Have your friend stand outside the car and confirm that all lights are working.
 Try out both low-beam and high-beam headlights, the parking lights, the turn signals, and any extra lights, such as fog lights.
 Make sure all the light lenses are intact and not cracked, fogged with moisture, or missing.

 Tires.
 You can tell a lot from the tires.
 If the car has less than, say, 30,000 miles on the odometer, it should probably still have its original rubber.
 If a car with low miles on the odometer has new tires, be suspicious.
-Turn the front wheels all the way to the right or left, so you can get a good look at them.
+Turn the front wheels to the right or left, so you can get a good look at them.
 All four should be the same brand and size (except on a few performance cars, which use different sizes on the front and rear).
 If there is a mix of the brands or sizes on the car, ask why.

-Tread wear should be even across the width of the tread.
+Treadwear should be even across the width of the tread.
 It should also be the same on the left and right sides of the car.
 Ask if the tires have been rotated front-to-rear regularly.
 If not, the wear is usually more severe on the drive wheels.

 Check the tread depth, either with a tread-depth tool (available at auto-parts stores) or with a penny.
 To be legal, tires must have at least 1/16 inch of tread.
 If you don’t have a tread gauge, insert a penny into the tread groove, with Lincoln’s head down.
 If you can see the top of the head, the tire should be replaced.

 On each tire, lightly stroke the tread with the flat of your hand.
 If you feel raised areas, the tire was not aligned or balanced properly.
-That symptom could point to a simple maladjustment or a costly suspension repair; have your front-end mechanic check it out.
+That symptom could point to simple maladjustment or a costly suspension repair; have your front-end mechanic check it out.
 Tires with that sort of wear may tend to make the steering wheel vibrate at highway speeds.

 Examine the sidewalls for scuffing, cracks, or bulges, and look on the edge of each rim for dents or cracks.
-A hard impact with a pothole or curb could have knocked a tire out of alignment or damaged a tire, rim or suspension part.
+A hard impact with a pothole or curb could have knocked a tire out of alignment or damaged a tire, rim, or suspension part.

 Brake discs.
-Check the rotors on disc brakes.
+Check the rotors on the disc brakes.
 Most cars have disc brakes in front and drum brakes in the rear; some have disc brakes all around.
 With a flashlight, peer through the front wheel rims.
 The rotor discs should be smooth, with no deep grooves.
 Don’t worry about traces of surface rust on the discs.
 After your test drive, when you’ve used the brakes, the discs should look clean and smooth.

 Glass.
 Look carefully at the windshield and other windows to make sure there are no cracks.
 A small bull’s-eye from a stone hit on the windshield may not be cause for alarm, though you should point it out as a bargaining chip.
-Cracks in the windshield often grow worse over time and can lead to a costly repair.
+Cracks in the windshield often grow worse over time and can lead to costly repairs.

 Check out the interior

 Odor.
 When you first open the car door, sniff the interior.
 A musty, moldy, or mildew smell could indicate water leaks.
 Be diligent here because water leaks can be very hard to find and fix.
 Remove the floor mats, and feel and sniff for wet spots on the carpet beneath.
 This may or may not indicate a big problem.
 If the car has rust under the dash it could be a flood car.
 If the wetness is confined to the right side and smells like anti-freeze the heater core may be leaking.
-That repair runs from a couple hundred dollars up to around a thousand dollars or so depending on the model.
+That repair runs from a couple of hundred dollars up to around a thousand dollars or so depending on the model.

 Instruments and controls.
 Start the car and let it idle.
 Note if it’s hard to start when cold.
 Note too whether the engine idles smoothly.
 Then methodically try out every switch, button, and lever.
 Check all the doors and their locks, and operate the windows.
 If there’s a sunroof, open and close it.
-Try the interior lights, overhead dome light, any reading lights, and the lighted vanity mirrors on the sun visors.
+Try the interior lights, overhead dome lights, reading lights, and the lighted vanity mirrors on the sun visors.
 Honk the horn.

 Turn on the heater full blast and see how hot it gets, how quickly.
 Switch on the air conditioning and make sure it blows cold.
 If there are seat heaters, turn them on and see how warm they get.